Cuba: Batista regime

+Revolutionary government (1959–present)

+Consolidation and nationalization (1959–1970)

 The United States government initially reacted favorably to the Cuban Revolution, seeing it as part of a movement to bring democracy to Latin America.
 Castro's legalization of the Communist Party and the hundreds of executions of Batista agents, policemen, and soldiers that followed caused a deterioration in the relationship between the two countries.
 The promulgation of the Agrarian Reform Law, expropriating thousands of acres of farmland (including from large U.S. landholders), further worsened relations.
 In response, between 1960 and 1964 the U.S. imposed a range of sanctions, eventually including a total ban on trade between the countries and a freeze on all Cuban-owned assets in the U.S. In February 1960, Castro signed a commercial agreement with Soviet Vice-Premier Anastas Mikoyan.

-In March 1960, U.S. President Dwight D. Eisenhower gave his approval to a CIA plan to arm and train a group of Cuban refugees to overthrow the Castro government.
-The invasion (known as the Bay of Pigs Invasion) took place on 14 April 1961, during the term of President John F. Kennedy.
+In March 1960, U.S. president Dwight D. Eisenhower gave his approval to a CIA plan to arm and train a group of Cuban refugees to overthrow the Castro government.
+The CIA provided B-26 light bombers and ships to the rebels for the invasion.
+On 15 April 1961 at dawn, Brigade 2506 flew from Puerto Cabezas, Nicaragua, and carried out preemptive airstrikes on Cuban military airfields at San Antonio de Los Baños, Ciudad Libertad, Pinar del Río, and Santiago de Cuba, destroying five aircraft and damaging an indeterminable number.
+The invasion (known as the Bay of Pigs Invasion) took place on 17 April 1961, during the term of President John F. Kennedy.
 About 1,400 Cuban exiles disembarked at the Bay of Pigs.
-Cuban troops and local militias defeated the invasion, killing over 100 invaders and taking the remainder prisoner.
+Cuban troops and local militias defeated the invasion by 19 April, killing over 100 invaders and taking the remainder prisoner.
+Five rebel B-26s were shot down by the Cuban air force, and one was downed by anti-aircraft fire.
 In January 1962, Cuba was suspended from the Organization of American States (OAS), and later the same year the OAS started to impose sanctions against Cuba of similar nature to the U.S. sanctions.
-The Cuban Missile Crisis of October 1962 almost sparked World War III.
-By 1963, Cuba was moving towards a full-fledged communist system modeled on the USSR.
+The failed amphibious assault on Cuba contributed to the Soviet decision to deploy R-12 missiles there, and the ensuing Cuban Missile Crisis of October 1962 almost sparked World War III.
+In 1962, American generals proposed Operation Northwoods which would entail committing terrorist attacks in American cities and against refugees and falsely blaming the attacks on the Cuban government, manufacturing a reason for the United States to invade Cuba.
+This plan was rejected by President Kennedy.
+By 1963, Cuba was moving towards a full-fledged communist state system modeled on the USSR.